 Outside the Cage

 Perhaps the favorite activity of chinchillas is simply exploring the environment outside the cage.
-This provides a wonderful opportunity for exercise and stimulation, although you will want your chinchilla to be fairly tame and used to being handled before attempting this (See "How to Tame a Chinchilla").
+This provides a wonderful opportunity for exercise and stimulation, although you will want your chinchilla to be fairly tame and used to being handled before attempting this.
 The last thing you want is to stress your chinchilla by chasing it when it is time to go back to the cage!

 Remember, though, that playtime outside the cage is also a potentially dangerous time for your pet.